facebookarchive/caffe2/_docs/operators-catalogue.md

 ## MomentumSGDUpdate

  Performs a momentum SGD update for an input gradient and momentum parameters.
-Concretely, given inputs (grad, m, lr, param) and parameters (momentum, nesterov), computes:
+Concretely, given inputs (grad, m, lr, param) and arguments (momentum, nesterov), computes:

 ```
     if not nesterov: